 Your sexually addicted partner must take full responsibility of pushing forward for his own recovery.
 He can find the right kind of therapy in the CSAT directory.
 Note: If you can't find an in-person therapist, a telehealth or zoom session is better than an in-person provider who isn't properly trained in sex addiction recovery.

-🚩 Traditional marriage counseling is not the immediate answer early in recovery Sex addiction behaviors and betrayal is not caused by issues in the marriage, it is an individual's abuse, deception and betrayal problem.
+Traditional marriage counseling is not the immediate answer early in recovery Sex addiction behaviors and betrayal is not caused by issues in the marriage, it is an individual's addiction, deception and betrayal and harmful behaviors problem.
 Until the betrayer gets counseling for his root issues that cause him to use these behaviors in his addiction, and until you get trauma treatment that helps you set and enforce strong boundaries of safety, traditional marriage counseling is not able to address these highly specialized problems.

 More on why traditional marriage therapy doesn't help and what needs to happen before marriage therapy can be helpful: (links outside this website)

-💙 12 STEPS - A 12-step program can support you in your day-to-day recovery, in addition to therapy – but it can’t replace qualified therapy.
-A 12-step program encourages you to turn to your own spiritual life; rethink what you can control and what you can’t, and to take personal responsibility for your own healing, and avoid “victim” mode.
+12 STEPS - A 12-step program can support you in your day-to-day recovery, in addition to therapy – but it can’t replace qualified therapy.
+A 12-step program encourages you to turn to your own spiritual life; rethink what you can control and what you can’t, and to take personal responsibility for your own healing, and even though we have been victimized by deception and betrayal, helps us avoid staying in “victim” mode.
 12-step programs provide educational and inspirational literature and other tools to help you navigate your personal recovery.
 S-Anon is an example of one such group dedicated to healing of the spouse of a sexually addicted person.
 S-Anon reinforces you are not to blame, and not the cause of your own trauma, or your spouse's addiction, and that focusing on your own health and healing is healthy and nothing to feel guilty about.
+It helps get you out of isolation that is so common in all trauma and especially betrayal trauma, and helps you see that you're not alone in this experience.

-💙 YOU ARE NOT TO BLAME - Though these behaviors from your partner scars you deeply now, there is nothing you did that caused the addict to act out.
-Sex addiction usually has its roots in adolescence, and he was likely acting out in his addiction before you met them.
+YOU ARE NOT TO BLAME AND YOU DIDN'T ATTRACT THIS INTO YOUR LIFE - Though these behaviors from your partner scars you deeply now, there is nothing you did that caused the addict to act out.
+Sex addiction usually has its roots in adolescence, and they was likely acting out in his addiction before you met them.
 There is nothing you can do to stop an un-recovered addict from seeking his drug and using.
 You are empowered to have boundaries around their sobriety, recovery efforts, the fruits of recovery (change and growth) and how they interact with you.

 We look for current evidence of our partner’s behavior to confirm whether their behavior is safe and trustworthy.
-This is healthy too and can be done with your partner’s knowledge, as just one way they can build trust.
+This is healthy too and can be done with your partner’s knowledge, and they can lean into this need, as just one way they can build trust.

 But if you feel like you need to hide the fact that you’re looking, you probably don’t feel safe yet.
 He probably isn’t able yet to authentically connect, show appropriate remorse and show empathy for the pain and damage he’s caused.
 That can lead to us still feeling unsafe.